timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 ## How have the topics aged?
 (The Good)

-The good is that ongoing work related to my dissertation includes
+And, for balance, here are some good fruit of my dissertation's aged tree:
+- In statistics,
+  a choice model is specified by a link function and an index function.
+  From this perspective,
-- Accelerating neural network research on the index function of choice models, as a complement to my asymmetric link function work,
+  the accelerating neural network research concerns the index function, and this complements my (asymmetric) link function work.
-- Foundational / enabling work in
+- In machine learning and causal inference, there is foundational / enabling continuous-optimization work
-  machine learning, statistics, and causal inference
   - with trees
-    (neural network adaptations enabling
+    (neural network adaptations and uncertainty-quantification)
-    continuous-optimization and easier uncertainty-quantification)
-  - with causal graphical models (continuous-optimization for discovery + theory)
+  - with causal graphical models
+    (causal discovery + theory)

 This is all super exciting and paves the way for future connections to and research from choice modellers.